tommyku/blog3/content/blog/create-simple-contact-list-application-with-laravel-and-openshift-integration-part-1.md

 created_at: '2014-08-01 00:00:00 +0800'
 slug: create-simple-contact-list-application-with-laravel-and-openshift-integration-part-2
 preview: false
+abstract: 'Part 1 of a 2-part tutorial about jump-starting a Laravel project on OpenShift, this part is about making a "Hello World" page'
 ---

 **This is the part 1 of a 2-part tutorial about jump-starting a Laravel project on Openshift. [go to part2](/blog/create-simple-contact-list-application-with-laravel-and-openshift-integration-part-2)**